dumpstring/roblox-unauthorized/orion-rayfield-cl/README.md

 # Orion -> Rayfield Compatibility Layer

-the title explains itself, this is a compatibility layer for the [Orion UI Library](https://github.com/shlexware/Orion/), to use [Rayfield](https://github.com/SiriusSoftwareLtd/Rayfield) instead.
+the title explains itself, this is a compatibility layer for the [Orion UI Library](https://github.com/shlexware/Orion/), to use [Rayfield](https://github.com/SiriusSoftwareLtd/Rayfield) instead. warning, this code may be extremely dumb.

 ## [The Script Itself](./layer.lua)